About Jennifer Chang

 Education Rights Attorney

-Jennifer Chang is an Education Rights Attorney who fights for children with special needs to get them the education and services they are entitled to by law.
+Jennifer Chang is a California Education Rights Attorney who fights for children with special needs to get them the education and services they are entitled to by law.
 These students and their families are the heart of Jennifer’s practice, and she has worked tirelessly over the last decade to bring them the same educational opportunities and chances given to any other student in the American school system.

 Equally important to Jennifer’s practice is helping the families of students with special needs learn to advocate for themselves and their child, and hold the school system accountable when it comes to providing the right educational opportunities.